I'm doing a pumpkin report for school, and I need to include how many seeds in an average pumpkin. Can you help me? (Ben H.)

 What's your favorite place to relax on the farm?

 That depends.
 When it's cold out, I like the kitchen floor.
 When it's hot, I like to dig a hole in Grandma's flower bed.
-Unfortunately, no one else seems to appreciate it as much as I do.
+Unfortunately, no one else seems to appreciate that as much as I do.

 You say you're the lead dog on the Downing Farm.
 Is it important to be lead dog?